sarisia/actions-commit/README.md

 GitHub Actions Action to commit and push changes to git, using [Composite action!](https://github.blog/changelog/2020-08-07-github-actions-composite-run-steps/)

+**NOTE: Currently this actions's functionality is extremely limited due to the limitation of GitHub Actions Composite Action.
+See [this issue](https://github.com/actions/runner/issues/646) for further informations.**

 ## Inputs

 - `name`: git `user.name`. _Default: `${{ github.actor }}`_